 “It is undisputed that the treatment a prisoner receives in prison and the conditions under which [the prisoner] is confined are subject to scrutiny under the Eighth Amendment.”
 Helling v.
 McKinney, 509 U.S. 25, 31 (1993); see also Farmer v.
 Brennan, 511 U.S. 825, 832 (1994).
 The Eighth Amendment prohibits the imposition of cruel and unusual punishments and “embodies broad and idealistic concepts of dignity, civilized standards, humanity and decency.”
 Estelle v.
 Gamble, 429 U.S. 97, 102 (1976) (citation and internal quotation marks omitted).
 “No static ‘test’ can exist by which courts determine whether conditions of confinement are cruel and unusual, for the Eighth Amendment ‘must draw its meaning from the evolving standards of decency that mark the progress of a maturing society.’”
 Rhodes v.
 Chapman, 452 U.S. 337, 346 (1981) (quoting Trop v.
 Dulles, 356 U.S. 86, 101 (1958)).
 “The Constitution ‘does not mandate comfortable prisons.’”
 Farmer, 511 U.S. at 832 (quoting Rhodes, 452 U.S. at 349).

+“[F]orethought about an inmate’s welfare is not only feasible but obligatory under a regime that incapacitates a prisoner to exercise ordinary responsibility for their own welfare.”
+Cnty. of Sacramento v.
+Lewis, 523 U.S. 833, 851 (1998).
+In making this observation, the Supreme Court reflected on an earlier decision in DeShaney v.
+Winnebago Cnty.
+Dept. of Soc.
+Servs.:

+[W]hen the State takes a person into its custody and holds him there against his will, the Constitution imposes upon it a corresponding duty to assume some responsibility for his safety and general well-being.
+The rationale for this principle is simple enough: when the State by the affirmative exercise of its power so restrains an individual’s liberty that it renders him unable to care for himself, and at the same time fails to provide for his basic human needs—e.g., food, clothing, shelter, medical care, and reasonable safety—it transgresses the substantive limits on state action set by the … Due Process Clause.

+489 U.S. 189, 199-200 (1989).
+Adding that there is no “substantial countervailing interest” that “excuse[s] the State from making provision for the decent care and protection of those it locks up…” Cnty. of Sacramento, 523 U.S. 851-52.

 Pretrial Detainees

 Pretrial detainee § 1983 claims “are analyzed under the Fourteenth Amendment’s Due Process Clause rather than the Eighth Amendment prohibition of cruel and unusual punishment.”
 See Kahle v.
 Leonard, 477 F.3d 544, 550 (8th Cir.
 2007).
 “This makes little difference as a practical matter, though: Pretrial detainees are entitled to the same protection under the Fourteenth Amendment as [convicted prisoners] receive under the Eighth Amendment.”
 Holden v.
 Hirner, 663 F.3d 336, 341 (8th Cir.
 2011).